workbenchdev/Workbench/README.md

 Workbench aims to provide a great developer experience for the following use cases

 1. An application to learn GNOME development - learning by doing with an instant feedback loop
-2. A stratchpad for experienced developers who want to try or prototype something quickly
+2. A scratchpad for experienced developers who want to try or prototype something quickly

 Workbench will never be a full fledged IDE or code editor.
 I see it as the little brother of [GNOME Builder](https://apps.gnome.org/app/org.gnome.Builder/).